behroozbc/Seminar-KG-Hosting/slides.md

 ## What build KGs?

-a set of nodes and edges between them that represent entities and their relationships
+A set of nodes and edges between them that represent entities and their relationships
 </v-clicks>
 ---